ajh30117/portfoliowebsite/content/sections/about/about.md

 imageSrc: "../../images/profileblackwhite2.jpg"
 imageAlt: "Profile photo"
 ---
-I'm a Technical Writer for software with experience developing documentation and online content solutions for a wide range of products.
-I've worked full-time in cybersecurity software and clinical management software.
-And I've created documentation and content for over a dozen freelance clients like Contentstack, Green Security, and Tern Bicycles.
+I'm a technical writer focused on developing and leading documentation solutions for software companies.
+I previously worked full-time in cybersecurity software and clinical management software before transitioning to full-time contracting.
+I learned a lot working in large documentation/UX teams, but I also enjoy the creativity and problem-solving that comes with leading documentation projects independently.

-As a writer, my goal is always to communicate complex information to people in a clear, concise, and reader-centric way.
-I draw from learning design, UX writing, and psychology to create high-quality content that empowers people to use products easily and with as little friction as possible.
+My goal as a writer is always to communicate complex information to people in a clear, concise, and reader-centric way.
+I've studied learning design, UX writing, and psychology, and use knowledge from those fields to create high-quality writing that empowers people to process information and use technology with as little friction as possible.
 I also strive to create accessible content, and I'm certified in W3C's WCAG web accessibility fundamentals.

 Tools I use the most are docs-as-code tools, Microsoft Suite, DITA XML, Markdown, Read the Docs, and Zendesk.
 I'm also experienced with static site generators like Gatsby and Sphinx.
 I built this portfolio site using Gatsby, edit in VS Code, manage version control with Git, and host it on Netlify.